Updated 8 Oct 2024

 Crate training

 Crate training is an excellent way to help your puppy feel safe and secure at night.
-It also helps to prevent them from having accidents in the house.
+It also helps to prevent them from having accidents in the house, and provides a comfortable sleeping space.

 Always make sure that your puppy's crate is comfortable and warm, with a soft bed or blanket to snuggle into.
 Never use the crate as a punishment, as this will only make your pup scared of it.
 Instead, use positive reinforcement, such as treats and toys, to make the crate a happy place for your pup.